otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-06-seeding-api-testing.md

 npx prisma db seed
 ```

-or alternatively, you can run the following command.
+If you want to seed only the admin users or basic users, run the following command.

 ```bash
 npm run prisma:seed:admin-users
 ```

-or
+or if you want to seed only the basic users, run the following command.

 ```bash
 npm run prisma:seed:basic-users